 I read a fair amount these days.
 I do it strictly for pleasure which frees me to take my time and explore a wide range of topics.
 While not everything I read is about investing, I find many to have relatable themes.
 Below is a catalog of books and papers that I consumed over the past year.
-For a running list of my top recommendations visit the What I’ve Read page.
-Here’s last year’s list.
+For a running list of my top recommendations visit the Favorite Reads page and see prior years’ lists here.

 Leonardo da Vinci, by Walter Isaacson (link)

 Walter Isaacson’s profile of Leonardo da Vinci shows how truly special da Vinci was.
 Da Vinci’s endless curiosity fueled his explorations into science, engineering, and of course, art.
 Isaacson illustrates how incredible feats can be accomplished by those with the dedication and talent to pursue them. “[Da Vinci’s] life offers a wealth of lessons”, indeed.

 The Man Who Solved the Market: How Jim Simons Launched the Quant Revolution, by Gregory Zuckerman (link)

 The Man Who Solved the Market tells the story Renaissance Technologies.
 The book follows Jim Simons’s path from university mathematician to founding one of the most successful and secretive hedge funds in history.
 Above all, it shows how hard work, unique insight, and a relentless pursuit can handsomely payoff.

 Range: Why Generalists Triumph in a Specialized World, by David J. Epstein (link)